The Problem

 You must be making a non-GET (e.g. POST) request to an endpoint protected by Cake\Http\Middleware\CsrfProtectionMiddleware.
 Most likely it is enabled on the application level in your src/Application.php.

 Previously, with CsrfComponent in CakePHP 3, you could have unlockedActions.
-In case of this new middleware, you have two options:
+In case of this new middleware, you have two ways to approach this:

 Quick links to the documentation: